+Letter Writing

-Letter Writing Assist your child in writing letters to neighbors, relatives, classmates, etc., explaining the fun and travels your family is having.
+Assist your child in writing letters to neighbors, relatives, classmates, etc., explaining the fun and travels your family is having.

-Maintain a Diary Assist your child in maintaining a daily record of events.

-Scrapbook Compile a scrapbook of your trip which your child will cherish for a long time, and may want to share with classmates upon returning to school.
+Maintain a Diary ain a Diary Assist your child in maintaining a daily record of events.
+Scrapbook Compile a scrapbook of your trip which your child will cherish For a long time, and may want to share with classmates upon returning to school.
 Library Books Select some books to take with you for daily reading.
 Info.
 Brochures Gather tourist brochures as you travel and review them with your child.
 Flash Cards If you want to work on basic addition, subtraction, multiplication and division facts, obtain a set of flash cards before you leave.
 Mileage Charts/ Map Reading Help your child maintain a gas mileage chart, figure miles per gallon, use the scale of miles on the map to determine distances traveled, etc. Expense Records Help your child keep a record of expenses for the meals, sight- seeing, lodging, etc.

-School Delayed or Closed Due to Weather
+School Delayed or Closed Due To Weather

 In case of hazardous road conditions or severe inclement weather, the starting of classes may be delayed or cancelled.
-The delayed starting time or possible closing of school will be announced by means of the local TV and radio stations and on the district web page.
+The delayed starting time or possible closing of school will be announced by means of the local TV and radio stations.
+Parents and students are urged to listen for such announcements and are asked not to call the school.